manuelarte/gowasp/README.md

 # GOwasp

-Example of vulnerable application written in GO.
+GOwasp is an example of a vulnerable application written in [Go](https://go.dev/).
+The goal of this repository is to show some of the top vulnerabilities web applications suffer today, based on [OWASP](https://owasp.org/).
 To run the app, in the root directory type

-> go run ./cmd/gowasp/.
+> make r

 ## 🛠️ Functionality

-Let's first explore the functionality provided by this application.
+Once you have the application running, let's start first exploring the functionality provided by it.

 ### Login/Signup Page